-The PoC was published by Vietnamese security researcher Nguyen The Duc in GitHub and has been confirmed to work by several leading security researchers.code php html
+The PoC was published by Vietnamese security researcher Nguyen The Duc in GitHub and has been confirmed to work by several leading security researchers.

 Ghostscript was released in 1988 and is a small library that allows applications to edit PDF documents and PostScript-based files.

-Ghostscript is also used on the server side, and is usually included in conversion and file editors, such as the popular ImageMagick.
+Ghostscript is also used by the server, and is usually included in image conversion and file editing tools, such as the popular ImageMagick.

 PoC released by Nguyen allows an attacker to upload a malicious SVG file that is supposed to go for image processing but runs malicious code on the underlying operating system.